sutulas/HAI-Assignment-3/README.md

 Repo for second HAI course assignment

-Data visualization and analysis assistent using OpenAI API and react framework
+Data visualization and analysis assistant using OpenAI API and react framework